 In a while, drive D is merged into C drive.

 In Windows 10 Disk Management, you can only merge a volume into the left adjacent one, for example: merge drive D into C, or merge drive E into D.

 Merge volumes with partition software

 Among these types of software, NIUBI Partition Editor provides many unique technologies to ensure system and data intact, so it is recommended to accomplish this task.
-Better than Windows DM, NIUBI will move all files automatically for you, and you just need to click on it.
+It is able to move all files automatically for you while merging, and you just need to click on it.

 Steps to combine volume partitions on Windows 10 with NIUBI: